-multisector production and search which effectively links labour market conditions across sectors and generates sectoral wage and hiring spillovers (inter-sectoral labour reallocation).
+search frictions cause firms and workers to use resources and take time to locate partners before new production can begin.
+This search process results in equilibrium unemployment.
+I add two key extensions relative to the baseline model of Pissarides (2000, Ch.
+1).
+The first is multisector production and search, which effectively links labour market conditions across sectors and generates sectoral wage and hiring spillovers (inter-sectoral labour reallocation).
 The second extension is a process I call 'innovation' and skill acquisition.
-This formalizes the idea that acquiring skills in a job typically involves a costly investment process where successful skill acquisition is uncertain and the match-specific component of the skills are not transferable to new jobs.
+This formalizes the idea that acquiring skills in a job typically involves a costly investment process, where successful skill acquisition is uncertain and the match-specific component of the skills are not transferable to new jobs.
 Including innovation amplifies the model's response to productivity shocks through endogenous shifts in the skill-intensity of production (intra-sectoral labour reallocation).
 Unlike previous multisector versions of the model, I focus not only on the steady-state, but also on transition dynamics between steady-states.
-I also allow for sectorspecific separation rates and use sector-specific matching functions to capture the fact that job-finding and job-filling rates vary significantly by sector.
+In addition, I allow for sector-specific separation rates and use sector-specific matching functions to capture the fact that job-finding and job-filling rates vary significantly by sector.